-We use the Black-Scholes-Merton option model (the "Black-Scholes Model") to determine the fair value of warrants to purchase Common Stock of the Company.
+We use the Black-Scholes Model to determine the fair value of warrants to purchase Common Stock of the Company.
 The Black-Scholes Model is an acceptable model in accordance with U.S GAAP.
 The Black-Scholes Model requires the use of a number of assumptions including volatility of the stock price, the weighted average risk-free interest rate, and the weighted average term of the warrant.